kun-shukla/ci-p2-quiz-game/README.md

-# Wildlife quiz-game
+# Wildlife Quiz Game

 This web application is a quiz game based on a wildlife theme.
 The quiz consists of 10 randomly displayed questions with four possible answers to choose from.
-This app has been built for purposes of entertainment and has been designed for users of all age groups with its straight forward, simple-to-use and responsive one-page design.
+This app has been built for entertainment and has been designed for users of all age groups with its straightforward, simple-to-use and responsive one-page design.

 The live link can be found here - [Wildlife Quiz Game](https://kun-shukla.github.io/ci-p2-quiz-game/)